 The hotel sector today is more competitive than ever.
 With increased global competition, hoteliers and property owners are now seeking an analytical overview and strategic knowledge of customers and markets, to make informed decisions that only revenue management can provide.

-Revenue management refers to the strategies the hotelier needs to frame, in order to sell the inventory, to the right guests at the right time and through the right channel, to boost revenue growth.
+Revenue management refers to the strategies the hotelier needs to frame to sell the inventory to the right guests at the right time and through the right channel to boost revenue growth.

 1) Pricing in accordance with Perceived Value

 We have in our earlier article highlighted the need for value-based pricing, and we reiterate.
 When managing hotel revenue, one must understand that the offering should revolve around the perceived value.
 If your guests feel like they are getting maximum value for their money, they’ll likely be willing to spend more.
 To increase this value, managers can make improvements to various touchpoints in the customers’ journey.